 The genome sequencing technique is a targeted sequencing approach that provides alternatives for in-depth investigation to the researchers.
 Currently, targeted sequencing is one of the novel techniques used for treating genetic disorders.

 On March 26th, 2019, Illunina collaborated with Lundbeck Foundation GeoGenetics Centre at the University of Copenhagen, Denmark.
 The collaboration of the companies is undertaking business strategies that drive down the next-generation sequencing cost to nearly USD 100.

-Global gene therapy cell culture media market by Americas, Asia Pacific, Europe, and the Middle East and Africa.
+The gene therapy cell culture media market is segmented by type and end-user.

 By type, the market is segmented into stem cell media, serum-free media, chemically defined media, lysogeny broth, specialty media, and custom media.
 The stem cell media segment is projected to hold significant market share during the forecast period.
 Increasing R&D funding, rising awareness regarding regenerative medicines, and development of advanced genetic methods for stem cell analysis are driving the segment growth.
 In addition, reduced regulatory barriers for conducting stem cell studies in developing countries are offering lucrative opportunities to the market leaders in the stem cell culture media segment.